 Below are some warning signs that your child/teen may be the target of cyberbullying.
 If you notice one or more of these signs, take immediate steps to identify and respond to what is upsetting your child/teen.
 By approaching the discussion with a gentle, supportive tone, asking questions and expressing your concern, you should be able to discover what is causing changes in your child’s/teen’s behavior.

 Cyberbullying may be happening to your child/teen if you notice he or she:

-- becomes upset, sad or angry during or after using the Internet or cell phone.
+- becomes upset, sad or angry during or after being online or using their phone.

 - withdraws from family or friends.

 - expresses reluctance or refuses to participate in activities previously enjoyed.